TeamMGE/MicrobialGenomicsCourse/_episodes/08-quality-control.md

 ~~~
 {: .bash}

 Notice that we needed to redirect the output to a file.
-If we don't do that, the trimmed fastq data will be disaplayed in the console.
+If we don't do that, the trimmed fastq data will be displayed in the console.

 > ## Exercise